paypal/react-engine/README.md

 Pass in a JavaScript object as options to the react-engine's client boot function.
 The options object can contain properties from [react router's create configuration object](http://rackt.github.io/react-router/#Router.create).

 Additionally, it should contain the following `required` property,

+- `mountNode`: <Element Object> override mount point for the client.
+Default is `document`.

 - `viewResolver` : <function> - a function that react-engine needs to resolve the view file. an example of the viewResolver can be [found here](https://github.com/paypal/react-engine/blob/ecd27b30a9028d3f02b8f8e89d355bb5fc909de9/examples/simple/public/index.js#L29).

 ### Yeoman Generator
 There is a Yeoman generator available to create a new express or KrakenJS application which uses react-engine:
 [generator-react-engine](https://www.npmjs.com/package/generator-react-engine).

 ### Performance Profiling

 Pass in a function to the `performanceCollector` property to collect the `stats` object for every render.

 ##### `stats`